cozygene/MTV-LMM/README.md

 # MTV_LMM

 MTV-LMM is a linear mixed model method for the prediction of the microbial community temporal dynamics based on the community composition at previous time stamps.
-MTV-LMM thus allows identifying auto-regressive OTUs in time series microbiome datasets, which can be taken to further analysis of the microbiome trajectory over time
+MTV-LMM thus allows identifying auto-regressive OTUs in time series microbiome datasets, which can be taken to further analysis of the microbiome trajectory over time.

 Software Requirements:
 -----------------------